anvilpowered/datasync/README.md

 Changed any settings?
 Just run `/sync reload` and the plugin will reload
 - Database connection gets reopened (with updated db settings from config)
 - Sync task is restarted (with updated settings from config)

+## Compiling

+1. Run `./gradlew runSpigotBuildTools`
+    - This may take some time, go grab a drink while you wait (This only has to be ran once)
+2. run `./gradlew assemble`